Monthly Direct Mail for Real Estate: The 12-Month Agent Playbook

 Copy flow

-- Body: One short line each for prices, days on market, and inventory in your core area.
+- Body - One short line each for prices, days on market, and inventory.

-- CTA line: Scan for the deeper forecast and a custom equity review for your address.
+- CTA line - Scan for the deeper forecast and a custom equity review.

 Layout notes